How to use the documentation system

 To make a topic easier to read, click the remove highlight button on the topic toolbar.

-Navigate the help system
+Navigate the documentation system

 Table of contents